MelvynLing/giphyAPI/README.md

-# giphyAPI
+# Mel's Cartoon Gif Heaven -- giphyAPI
 ------
 ## live app: https://melvynling.github.io/giphyAPI/
 ![](assets/giphy.png)

 ## Objective
-The point of this app is to allow the user to search the giphy database of gifs for gif of their choosing, and
+The point of this app is to allow the user to search the giphy database of gifs for gif of their choosing.
+It presents the user with cartoon gif presets, which they can add to via an Ajax API call.

 Keywords: